help plan for retirement and offer the security of insurance.

 For government employees, the savings made on their pension plan each year is restricted to the PPF.
 Other investments may offer higher returns for the same money.

-may have restrictions on how much you can withdraw and how often, after the retirement age.
+Some pension plans may have restrictions on how much you can withdraw and how often, after the retirement age.
 Furthermore, in the private sector, one has to buy annuities which are bound to fluctuate in rates by the time the pension plan matures.

 It is important to look through the advantages and disadvantages of different types of pension planning to arrive at the best pension plan for you.
 The savings at your retirement age will depend largely on the premiums you pay today.
 So it is important to ask yourself how much you afford to give towards your pension planning.
 The best pension plan will be one which makes optimal use of your current income to provide for you after your retirement age.